 Set your alarm and get up before dawn to witness the Eta Aquarids meteor shower.
-In 2016, the forecast calls for the greatest number of Eta Aquariid meteors to fall before dawn on (or near) May 5.
+In 2019, the forecast calls for the greatest number of Eta Aquariid meteors to fall before dawn on (or near) May 5.
 However, the broad peak of the Eta Aquariid shower may present a decent showing of meteors during the predawn hours on May 4 and May 6, too.

 Eta Aquarids Meteor Shower

-**Annual Event**, *Top Pick*, East Bay, North Bay, Peninsula, San Francisco, San Francisco Bay Area, South Bay
+Categories: **Annual Event**, *Top Pick*, Celestial Events, East Bay, North Bay, Peninsula, San Francisco, San Francisco Bay Area, South Bay